MaJerle/stm32-cube-cmake-vscode/README.md

 It should well complete the execution with similar output as on picture below, plus a new `build` folder should be added to the project.
 If CMake cannot generate build instructions for Ninja, you will get list of errors in the same terminal window.
 ![VSCode - final CMakeLists.txt](docs/images/vscode-3-cmake-run.png)

-> Every time you modify CMakeLists.txt file, you have run above command to re-generated build system instructions, otherwise your file changes are not affected for build system.
+> Every time you modify CMakeLists.txt file, you have to run above command to re-generate build system instructions, otherwise your file changes are not affected for build system.

 ### Run CMake command automatically